 Sand Sculpting Australia at Frankston, VIC

 The art of sculpting massive sculptures from sand has been growing in popularity around the world since the art first came to prominence in the 1970s in California.
 The largest display of sand sculptures in Australia occurs each year at Frankston, about an hour south east of the Melbourne CBD.
-Running from Boxing Day (26th December 2015) through to Anzac Day (25th April 2016), the current year’s exhibition has the theme “A Day at the Zoo”, and is the work of 20 sculptors using 3500 tonnes of sand.
-Open every day with an admission charged ($14 for adults), there’s also workshops and lots of activities for kids on offer.
+The exhibit features the work of around 20 sculptors using 3500 tonnes of sand.
+The exhibit runs for 4 months from Boxing Day (26th December) through to Anzac Day (25th April) each year.
+Each year the exhibition has a different theme, such as “Land of Imagination” in 2017.
+It’s open every day, with an admission charged ($14.50 for adults in 2017).
+There’s also workshops and lots of activities for kids on offer.

 Brighton Jetty Classic Sculptures Exhibition at Brighton, SA

-The only annual event of its kind in metropolitan Adelaide, the Brighton Jetty Classic Sculptures Exhibition has now been running every year for 8 years.
-Taking place both outside on the Esplanade and in Bindarra Reserve and inside the Brighton Surf Life Saving Clubrooms, it’s held every summer, with the final day coinciding with the Brighton Jetty Class Swim.
-This year it’ll be held from the 29th January to 7th February 2016.
+The only annual event of its kind in metropolitan Adelaide, the Brighton Jetty Classic Sculptures Exhibition has now been running every year since 2008.
+It takes place both outside on the Esplanade and in Bindarra Reserve and inside the Brighton Surf Life Saving Clubrooms.
+It’s held every summer from late January to the first week of February, with the final day coinciding with the Brighton Jetty Class Swim.

 Sculpture by the Sea at Cottesloe, WA

-Organised by the same team that heads up Sculpture by the Sea in Bondi, in 2005 the sculpture event was transported to the opposite side of the country and the opposite part of the calendar, held every March, to complement the Bondi event.
-This year’s festival will be held from 4th March to 20th March 2016 at Cottesloe Beach in Perth, in between the sea wall and North Cottesloe and on the surrounding grassed areas.
+Organised by the same team that heads up Sculpture by the Sea in Bondi, in 2005 the sculpture event was transported to the opposite side of the country and the opposite part of the calendar, during March, to complement the Bondi event.
+The festival is held at Cottesloe Beach in Perth, in between the sea wall and North Cottesloe and on the surrounding grassed areas.
 One of the best times to visit is sunset, as the sun dips towards the Indian Ocean.

 More Info: http://sculpturebythesea.com/cottesloe/